EBLIDA offers various mailing lists for its members. Each list has a different focus and target audience.

 Audience: EBLIDA-EGIL is a closed list (restricted to subscribers).

-MARRAKESH-EU is an electronic discussion list for for library and visually impaired people's organisations on implementing Marrakesh Treaty legislation in EU Member States.
+MARRAKESH-EU is an electronic discussion list for library and visually impaired people's organisations on implementing Marrakesh Treaty legislation in EU Member States.

 Audience: MARRAKESH-EU is a closed list (restricted to subscribers).